Meet Claude King

-Meet Claude King is a studio album by country music singer Claude King.
+Meet Claude King is the debut studio album by country music singer Claude King.
 It was released in 1962 by Columbia Records (catalog no. CS-8610).
 The album includes King's No. 1 Country single, "Wolverton Mountain".
+"Big River, Big Man" and "The Comancheros" were also successful, both peaking at No. 7 on the same chart.

 In Billboard magazine's annual poll of country and western disc jockeys, it was ranked No. 2 among the "Favorite Country Music LPs" of 1962.

-AllMusic gave the album two-and-a-half stars.